febreno/Portifolio/README.md

 was ready created but, custumized by me!

 # Animations
-This aplication have darkmode with local storage,
+This aplication have white-mode with local storage,

 responsive menu, buttons animations, graphic animate, skroll animation, typing animation